 In accordance with the Policy on Endowed and Limited Term Chairs, Professorships, Distinguished Scholars and Program Initiatives, a chair/professorship may be established directly by the University alone or as a joint chair by the University of Toronto (U of T) and an affiliated institution.
 These guidelines set out the process for University Chairs/Professorships, where funds are fully held at U of T.

 The establishment of a Named Chair/Professorship by U of T implies a commitment to the position and the discipline or sub-discipline that it supports.
 From its inception, the Named Chair/Professorship will be attached to a faculty, college, school, centre or institute of the University.
-The holder of the Chair should be of great distinction and will hold or receive a U of T academic appointment and be expected to develop the field of interest through both research and teaching.
+The holder of the Chair should be of great distinction and will hold or receive a U of T academic appointment and be expected to develop the field of interest through research and/or teaching.

 Named Chairs/Professorships will also follow these general principles: